I was in the ring fighting my opponent: debt.

 Sometimes our friends place more emphasis on things that aren’t healthy for you.
 If our friends can pressure us into taking another drink, or buying that pair of shoes because “we deserve it,” why can’t our friends pressure us into paying off our debt?
 That’s really what this debt challenge was about.
 Helping support each other pay off our debt, like a debt support group.

 The competition factor played a huge role into me stepping up my debt payment game.
-The first few weeks I was only paying a few hundred dollars, and then I noticed people in the group were paying $1,000-plus and I felt as though I was slacking and had to pay off more.
+The first few weeks I was only paying a few hundred dollars, and then I noticed people in the group were paying $1,000-plus and I felt as though I were slacking and had to pay off more.

 The contestants were able to submit multiple debt payments.
-If the goal was to pay off the most debt I didn’t want to limit people who wanted to pay off more than one debt at a time.
+If the goal was to pay off the most debt, I didn’t want to limit people who wanted to pay off more than one debt at a time.

 Each week every person would send me a screenshot of the debt they paid off that week.
 Some weeks were better than others.
 As you know, life happens and we may not always be able to put as much money towards our debt as we planned, but that doesn’t mean we have to lose sight of our goal.
 Baby steps are still steps in the right direction.